jmetcher2/slideshow/readme.md

 --------
 esc key or middle mouse click = exit

-left arrow or left mouse click = previous photo
+left arrow or click in left half of screen = previous photo

-right arrow or right mouse click = next photo
+right arrow or click in right half of screen = next photo

 pause key = pause/resume the slideshow